lmas/thesis/thesis.typ

 As a later section will show, the loss of precision in the distance scores are negligible when detecting point anomalies and offers great improvements in performance.

+== A note on subsequence and training sizes

+As _Chandola et al._ have noted @chandola, one difficulty with anomaly detection is choosing the most optimal size of subsequence for the analysis.
+Most other studies seem to pass over this problem.
+_Lu et al._ simply states that the size should be set according to domain knowledge of the analysed time series @lu.
+Though they do try to solve the problem in a later work @lu2, by analysing a time series using _multiple_ subsequence sizes and avoid having the user pick one themselves.

+Similar difficulties exists with picking the training sizes and there is a more noticeable lack of suggestions in the existing literature.
+Although the size of the training data might have a lesser impact on the results, in comparison with the effects of subsequence sizes.

+This thesis have not investigated these parameters any further, to limit the scope and to remain on topic, but future works might want to study the impacts of these parameters.
+For now though, the subsequence size should be "large enough" to cover the theoretical size of any expected anomaly patterns and the training size should be at least twice of that.

 ////////////////////////////////////////////////////////////////////////////////